 Turning a Day Job into a Day Job

-While frustration from not finding a job or being low paid is one reason for Solopreneurs to go it alone, others are different.
+While frustration from not finding a job or being low-paid is one reason for Solopreneurs to go it alone, others are different.

-One such area that has seen individuals make six-figure sums is online training.
-Although the figures have dropped from the 2016 high of $20.86 Billion forecasters, predict online learning will be worth $15.86 Billion in 2021.
-Those people who have the expertise to share are some of the most successful small businesses in the United States, with many former employees making more money from what was once a side hustle.
+Those who have the expertise to share are among the most successful small businesses in the United States, with many former employees earning more money from what was once a side hustle.

 Are Solopreneurs the Way Forward?

-Breaking into your own venture is easier, and the tools needed to start, run, and sustain a one-person business are affordable.
+Breaking into your venture is easier, and the tools needed to start, run, and sustain a one-person business are affordable.

 Understanding Small Business and Startups

-Fundz is such a source of highly qualified, up to date, and valuable data.
+Fundz is such a source of highly qualified, up-to-date, and valuable data.
 This highly credible database of startups is a go-to solution for anyone who wants business information at their fingertips.
 If you are a solopreneur or planning to become one, Fundz could well be a tool that has uses beyond what is immediately apparent.